Which Type of Turmeric is Best for Your Face: Powder vs. Extract vs. Serum

 What Affects Your Results

-- Choosing formulated products: Serums and cleansers designed for skin absorption deliver predictable results
+- Choosing formulated products: Serums and cleansers designed for absorption deliver predictable results

-- Layering with complementary ingredients: Vitamin C, niacinamide, and kojic acid enhance turmeric's brightening effects
+- Layering with complementary ingredients: Vitamin C, niacinamide, and kojic acid may enhance turmeric's effects

 - Sun protection: SPF prevents new dark spots while turmeric fades existing ones